 (MCU) Medium Close Up Example • No Country for Old Men

-This scene from No Country For Old Men is mostly medium close-ups, close enough to emphasize the subject and wide enough to include the surrounding space around them:
+This scene from No Country For Old Men is mostly medium close-ups.
+This means it's close enough to emphasize the subject and wide enough to include the surrounding space around them:

-The medium close-up camera shot size also keeps the characters eerily distant even during their face-to-face conversation.
+The medium close-up camera shot size also keeps the characters eerily distant, even in a face-to-face conversation.
+And combining this shot with something like a dutch angle shot can really expand the shot's tension.

 You know it’s time for a close-up shot when you want to reveal a subject’s emotions and reactions.
+A well-framed close-up shot can intensify the drama by drawing the audience into the character’s emotional state.
 The close-up camera shot fills your frame with a part of your subject.
+Whether it’s a face or an object, a close-up shot captures subtle details that might go unnoticed in a wider frame.
 If your subject is a person, it is often their face.
 Here's an example of the close-up shot size:

 Camera Shot Guide - Close Up Shot -The Usual Suspects - StudioBinder